unkyulee/micro-journal/readme.md

 * **[Rev.7](/micro-journal-rev-2-revamp/readme.md)** – An ESP32-based an e-ink writing device with a built-in keyboard.
 Optimized for comfort, it offers an easy-on-the-eyes experience and works beautifully in bright environments thanks to its paper-like e-ink display.

+## Extra Projects

+* **[AlphaSmart Neo2 Desktop TypeWriter Conversion Kit](/micro-journal-neo2/readme.md)** – Transform your AlphaSmart Neo2 into a beautiful desktop typewriter with this custom-designed enclosure.